MicrosoftDocs/PowerShell-Docs/reference/3.0/PSScheduledJob/PSScheduledJob.md

 ### [New-JobTrigger](New-JobTrigger.md)

-Creates a job trigger for a scheduled job
+Creates a job trigger for a scheduled job.

 ### [New-ScheduledJobOption](New-ScheduledJobOption.md)